FrostyX/frostyx.github.io/_drafts/copr-docker-without-supervisord.md

-A couple of years ago we decided to containerize our Copr development environment, so it is easy for new contributors to set it up and get started.
+A couple of years ago we decided to containerize our Copr development environment to make the onboarding of new contributors easier, and to have a unified development environment for all of our team members.
 Several improvements have happened since then and the original blog post [Copr stack dockerized!][copr-stack-dockerized] isn't up-to-date anymore.
 We are going to make that right.

 ## What changed

-Just a quick side note, what happened since the original [Copr stack dockerized!][copr-stack-dockerized] blog post:
+Just a quick side note about what happened since the original [Copr stack dockerized!][copr-stack-dockerized] blog post:

-- We don't use `supervisord` inside containers anymore.
+- We don't use `supervisord` inside the containers anymore.
 Instead, we spawn more containers than before, each of them running just a single process
-- We don't run processes inside containers as root but as specific users instead
+- Within containers, we don't run processes as root anymore but use specific users instead
 - Copr backend got reworked to use [resalloc][resalloc], therefore a `resalloc` container was added
 - We try to maintain compatibility with `podman`, which might be the next step